raspberrypilearning/comic-character/en/step_3.md

 ### Update the Superhero name display

+You will create a display field that will be updated when your user clicks the submit button.

 --- task ---

 Add the id for styling the display name area.

-Add title for the display.
+Add a title for the display.

 Use a `<span>` tag to display the superhero name.